 My clients aren’t the kind of people who half-ass things.
-And this one is definitely not for the faint of heart if you’re just beginning (beginners should try #3, or 6).
+And this one is definitely not for the faint of heart if you’re just beginning (beginners, try #3, #6).

 To engage in soul gazing, face each other in a seated position with your knees close to touching and hold eye contact for 3-5 minutes.
 Yes, you are allowed to blink.
 Yes, it may feel slightly awkward for the first 1-2 minutes if you’ve never tried this before.
 And yes, you should avoid talking during the exercise.

-If the quiet is too uncomfortable for you, choose a 4-5 minute song and commit to holding the eye contact for the duration of the song.
+If the quiet is too uncomfortable for you, choose a song and commit to holding the eye contact for the duration of it.